spatialstatisticsupna/BJ_2022/R/README.md

 ## **R code**

-This folder contains the R code to reproduce all the models, tables and figures presented in the paper.
-Due to confidentiality issues, a simulated data set is provided to reproduce the results.
+This folder contains the R code to fit all the models described in the paper and to create similar tables and figures.
+Due to confidentiality issues, a simulated data set is provided to get results.
 Note that, The R software version used was R-4.2.1 (2022-06-23 ucrt) and the R-INLA version 22.05.07.
 Platform: x86_64-w64-mingw32/x64 (64-bit).
 Running under: Windows 10 x64 (build 14393)

 [**Section1_SimulatedDataSet**](https://github.com/spatialstatisticsupna/Biometrical_Journal_2022/tree/main/R/Section1_SimulatedDataSet "Section1_SimulatedDataSet")